mcoblenz/Obsidian/solidity_user_guide/source/tutorial/blockchain.rst

 Assertions
 ----------
+``assert(condition)`` can be used for checking assumptions; the condition should only be false if there is a bug in your code.

-``require(condition, "error message")`` is like an assertion, but it aborts execution if the condition is not met.
+``require(condition, "error message")`` is like an assertion, but it is for ensuring valid conditions, e.g. to make sure that functions are only called when appropriate.

+Both ``assert`` and ``require`` terminate execution and discard all changes if the conditions are not met.

 Money
 ------